WindAFlame/hugo-initio/README.md

 ## Thanks

+Thanks to [miguelsimoni](https://github.com/miguelsimoni) for the original port to hugo.
 Thanks to [Steve Francia](https://github.com/spf13) for creating Hugo and the awesome community around the project.
 And also thanks to [Sergey Pozhilov](http://www.gettemplate.com/) for creating this awesome theme.